cerbos/cerbos-compile-action/README.md

 # Cerbos Compile Action

-A GitHub action to validate Cerbos policies using the compiler and run policy tests if there are any.
+A GitHub action to compile Cerbos policies and execute policy tests.

 Cerbos helps you super-charge your authorization implementation by writing context-aware access control policies for your application resources.
 Find out more about Cerbos using the following resources: